miguelsndc/vault/Equations.md

 4x+7&= 19
 \end{align*}$$
 The letter $x$ is called a **variable**, our goal is to find a value for $x$ that makes the equation true, the [[Properties of Equality]] holds for equations.

+It's often necessary to solve a equation of multiple variables in terms of others, therefore we isolate the variable we want to find the value of, and treat the others as numbers.